babyblue94520/hi-sql/README.md

       private DemoRepository demoRepository;

       public void findAll(String value){
-          // Simple string replacement operation
+          // Simple string substitution
           demoRepository.findAll("and column = :value", value);
-          // Using SqlReplace to replace null with blank or the specified string demoRepository.findAll(SqlReplace.of(value," and column = :value"));
+          // Using SqlReplace, if value is null, it is replaced with blank, otherwise, it is substituted along with the value parameter demoRepository.findAll(SqlReplace.of(value," and column = :value"));
       }
   }